Cray-HPE/docs-csm/operations/configuration_management/Create_a_CFS_Configuration.md

 ## Create a CFS Configuration

-Create a Configuration Framework Service \(CFS\) configuration, which contains an ordered list of layers.
-Each layer is defined by a Git repository clone URL, a Git commit, a name \(optional\), and the path in the repository to an Ansible playbook to execute.
+Create a Configuration Framework Service (CFS) configuration, which contains an ordered list of layers.
+Each layer is defined by a Git repository clone URL, a Git commit, a name, and the path in the repository to an Ansible playbook to execute.

 ### Prerequisites

--   The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+-   The Cray command line interface (CLI) tool is initialized and configured on the system.

 ### Procedure